-The Haiti Project first established a partnership with the school 35 years ago and today there is a generation of literate parents in a previously illiterate community. which raises scholarship money through the sale of Haiti coffee.
+The Haiti Project first established a partnership with the school 35 years ago and today there is a generation of literate parents in a previously illiterate community.
 You can help by sponsoring a child to support funding for St. Marc’s School, by purchasing Singing Rooster Haitian coffee to drink or give as a gift, by the purchase of Haitian arts and crafts sold several times per year at parish events, or through your donation on the second Sunday of each month.
 You can change a child’s life and help make a difference in Haiti, one of the world's poorest countries.

 Racine Vocational Ministries

-St. Luke's gives both office space and financial support to this highly successful ministry which offers training for life and work through development of attitudes, habits, and skills that reflect human dignity.
+St. Luke's provides office space and financial support to this highly successful ministry that offers training for life and work through development of attitudes, habits, and skills that reflect human dignity.

-RVM offers: vocational counseling, job-readiness training, life-skills education job retention support, job-seekers suppose groups, referral services, and spiritual counseling.
+RVM offers: vocational counseling, job-readiness training, life-skills education job retention support, job-seeker support groups, referral services, and spiritual counseling.
 RVM credits their success to believing that each client who walks through their doors is an opportunity to welcome and serve Christ.

 Sack Lunch Program

-St. Luke’s is one of a number of churches in Racine which participate in the Sack Lunch Program.
-The Program provides 70 brown-bag lunches every Saturday for anyone needing lunch.
-Typically, St. Luke’s is responsible for 5-6 Saturdays per year.
+St. Luke’s is one of a number of churches in Racine that participate in the Sack Lunch Program.
+The Program provides over 70 brown-bag lunches every Saturday for anyone needing lunch.
+St. Luke’s is typically responsible for 5-6 Saturdays per year.
 On our designated Saturday, volunteers meet at First United Methodist Church, 745 Main Street, at 10:30 a.m. to make the lunches, after which they are distributed at 12 noon to the public.
 Volunteers provide the ingredients needed.
 The Program is organized by St. Luke’s St. Monica’s Guild, and anyone in the church who is interested in helping is welcome to join us.
-Leave a message for Tricia Frost if you have any questions or would like more information.
+Leave a message for Tricia if you have any questions or would like more information.

 Salvation Army Christmas Angels